China's factory deflation slows in July as recovery gains strength

 BEIJING: China's factory deflation eased in July, driven by a rise in global oil prices and as industrial activity climbed back towards pre-coronavirus levels, adding to signs of recovery in the world's second-largest economy.

-The producer price index (PPI) fell 2.4per cent from a year earlier in July, the National Bureau of Statistics (NBS) said in a statement on Monday, compared with a 2.5per cent decline tipped in a Reuters poll of analysts and a 3.0per cent drop in June.
+The producer price index (PPI) fell 2.4 per cent from a year earlier in July, the National Bureau of Statistics (NBS) said in a statement on Monday (Aug 10), compared with a 2.5 per cent decline tipped in a Reuters poll of analysts and a 3 per cent drop in June.

 Analysts say China's industrial output is steadily returning to levels seen before the pandemic paralysed huge swathes of the economy, as pent-up demand, government stimulus and surprisingly resilient exports propel a recovery.